-Undoubtedly, Nokia was once a leading mobile handsets manufacture in the world, but it lost supremacy to Samsung at the beginning of this year.
+The struggle of Nokia in India continues.
+Once a leading mobile handsets manufacture in the world, Nokia lost supremacy to Samsung at the beginning of this year.
 Smartphone was introduced by Nokia in 1996—the Nokia Communicator.
 Of course, innovation is essential for the success of any business and this was the reason why Nokia sustained its seigniorage for a decade until the arrival of iPhone in 2007.
 But now, Samsung is leading manufacturer in both smartphone and feature phone segments.

 Nokia Led Indian Market With Excellence Service:

 Nokia has always been admired for its hardware, and with sturdy well designed hardware and quality services, the company ruled on consumer’s heart for a decade.
-In India, Nokia started its journey with the objective to provide superior services to customers.
-The company has so far highest number of service centers in India—718 Nokia Care centers and several more priority partners.
+Nokia India started its journey with the objective to provide superior services to customers.
+The company has so far highest number of service centers in India — 718 Nokia Care centers and several more priority partners.

 Nokia has targeted to all category of customers in the country and that’s why, it launches products starting from INR 926 to as high as INR 30,631.
 In high-end mobile handsets, the company is facing stiff resistances from Apple, Samsung and HTC, while in the low-end mobile phones segment, local and Chinese manufacturers have clinched a significant market share of the company.
 At present, local manufacturers including Micromax, Karbonn Mobile and Spice Mobiles are incredibly gaining market share quarter-by-quarter.
 Besides, Chinese handset manufactures including ZTE and Huawei have also made stronghold in the country.
 Now, users have more number of options to opt feature phones or smartphones; local and Chinese handset manufacturers are offering their devices at very affordable price with more functionality compare to Nokia.